 Choosing a legal structure for your small business is an important decision.
 The structure you decide on will influence just about everything about your company, including tax rates, legal protection, business liability, and more.
 So, take time to research the various available structures to pick one that meets your individual needs.
 This Balboa Capital blog article will discuss the S corporation, also referred to as an S-corp or S subchapter.
 It is one of the most common types of corporations in the United States.
 We break down what an S corporation is, what you need to form one, how it impacts taxes, etc. We think that you will find this to be the ultimate S corporation guide.

 What is an S corporation?

 The removal of the double tax has encouraged small business growth and fueled our nation’s economy for many decades.
 An S corporation allows business owners to report their profits and losses on their personal tax returns without being subjected to corporate tax rates.
 The same applies to any co-owners or shareholders that the company has.
-There are more than 5 million S corporations in the United States, three times the number of C corporations.

 How to form an S corporation.